Birth Injury Lawyers Serving Rhode Island

 If your baby suffered an injury, we can help you determine if medical negligence was to blame.
 If a doctor or medical professional caused your child’s injury, you need a compassionate law firm on your side to fight for you.
 Birth injuries can be catastrophic and may result in a lifetime of pain and suffering for your child.

-At Mandell, Boisclair & Mandell, Ltd, our Providence birth injury attorneys represent injured babies and their families after a devastating birth injury.
+At Mandell, Boisclair & Mandell, Ltd, our Rhode Island birth injury attorneys represent injured babies and their families after a devastating birth injury.
 Call us today at (401) 273-8330 or fill out our confidential contact form for a free consultation and review of your case.
 Someone at our law office will be there to answer your questions.
 We are here to help.

 The attorneys at Mandell, Boisclair & Mandell, Ltd have successfully represented individuals and loved ones in various injury cases.
 From auto accidents and nursing home injuries to truck accidents and medical malpractice, we are ready to help you during this difficult time.
 Call us today!